bdraa76/SMTP-Email-server-client-Python-/README.md

 # Email Server and Client System

-This project is a part of the **GLO-2000 Networks for Engineers course** and focuses on developing a robust internal email system for the fictional domain `@glo2000.ca.` It consolidates knowledge of socket programming, data transmission using a shared protocol, and handling multiple clients simultaneously.
+This project focuses on developing a robust internal email system for the fictional domain `@glo2000.ca.` It consolidates knowledge of socket programming, data transmission using a shared protocol, and handling multiple clients simultaneously.

 The system includes: